skivvyjs/skivvy/docs/guide/04-writing-tasks.md

 module.exports.description = 'Build and deploy';
 ```

-The above example uses a Node-style callbacks to handle the asynchronous operations.
-The API methods also return promises:
+The above example uses Node-style callbacks to handle the asynchronous operations.
+The API methods also return promises if you prefer to use them:

 ```javascript